Functional Mixtures-of-Experts

-We consider the statistical analysis of heterogeneous data for clustering and prediction purposes, in situations where the observations include functions, typically time series.
-We extend the modeling with Mixtures-of-Experts (ME), as a framework of choice in modeling heterogeneity in data for prediction and clustering with vectorial observations, to this functional data analysis context.
-We first present a new family of functional ME (FME) models, in which the predictors are potentially noisy observations, from entire functions, and the data generating process of the pair predictor and the real response, is governed by a hidden discrete variable representing an unknown partition, leading to complex situations to which the standard ME framework is not adapted.
-Second, we provide sparse and interpretable functional representations of the FME models, thanks to Lasso-like regularizations, notably on the derivatives of the underlying functional parameters of the model, projected onto a set of continuous basis functions.
-We develop dedicated expectation--maximization algorithms for Lasso-like regularized maximum-likelihood parameter estimation strategies, to encourage sparse and interpretable solutions.
-The proposed FME models and the developed EM-Lasso algorithms are studied in simulated scenarios and in applications to two real data sets, and the obtained results demonstrate their performance in accurately capturing complex nonlinear relationships between the response and the functional predictor, and in clustering. \\
+We consider the statistical analysis of heterogeneous data for prediction in situations where the observations include functions, typically time series.
+We extend the modeling with Mixtures-of-Experts (ME), as a framework of choice in modeling heterogeneity in data for prediction with vectorial observations, to this functional data analysis context.
+We first present a new family of ME models, named functional ME (FME) in which the predictors are potentially noisy observations, from entire functions.
+Furthermore, the data generating process of the predictor and the real response, is governed by a hidden discrete variable representing an unknown partition.
+Second, by imposing sparsity on derivatives of the underlying functional parameters via Lasso-like regularizations, we provide sparse and interpretable functional representations of the FME models called iFME.
+We develop dedicated expectation--maximization algorithms for Lasso-like (EM-Lasso) regularized maximum-likelihood parameter estimation strategies to fit the models.
+The proposed models and algorithms are studied in simulated scenarios and in applications to two real data sets, and the obtained results demonstrate their performance in accurately capturing complex nonlinear relationships and in clustering the heterogeneous regression data. \\

-{\bf Keywords:} Mixtures-of-Experts; Functional Data Analysis; EM algorithms; Maximum likelihood Estimation; Lasso regularization; Clustering {
+{\bf Keywords:} Mixtures-of-Experts; Functional Data Analysis; EM algorithms; Maximum likelihood Estimation; Lasso regularization; Clustering